vuejs/rfcs/active-rfcs/0000-router-use-loader.md

 </script>
 ```

 Note that lazy loaders can only control their own blocking mechanism.
 They can't control the blocking of other loaders.
-If multiple loaders are being used and one of them is blocking, the navigation will be blocked until all of them are resolved.
+If multiple loaders are being used and one of them is blocking, the navigation will be blocked until all of the blocking loaders are resolved.

-Or a function to decide upon navigation / refresh:
+TBD: Conditionally block upon navigation / refresh:

 ```ts
 export const useUserData = defineLoader(